Table of Contents Show

 Exercising and working the obliques is as essential as exercising other body parts.
-Today in this article, you will learn about standing oblique twists, an oblique exercise variation, how to do the exercise, and the potential benefits of doing it.
+Today in this article, you will learn about standing oblique twists1, an oblique exercise variation, how to do the exercise, and the potential benefits of doing it.

 Obliques are the muscles situated at the sides of your abs.
 It plays a crucial role in core functionality as it comes into action during every twisting and bending physical activity.